aprilschen/aprilschen/README.md

 <br/>

 Thanks for visiting my Github!
 I'm a software engineer at Uncountable Inc., and MS in Computer Science at Georgia Tech.
-I'm broadly interested in machine learning and computer systems, which is the focus of my Masters at Georgia Tech.
+I'm broadly interested in machine learning and computer systems, which is the focus of my Masters at GT.
 I also happen to own two (very cute) Shibas, which you can find [here](https://www.instagram.com/inothedoggo/)!

 You can find more about me [here](https://www.aprilschen.com/).
 Feel free to reach out!
 📫 aprilschen@gatech.edu